BastionDevs/unPlugged/solutions.md

 We offer a comprehensive range of jailbreak services tailored for various platforms, empowering users to unlock the full potential of their devices.
 Our services include:

-## Windows Services
+## 🪟 Windows Services

-- **Blocksi Bypass:** Gain access to restricted websites and applications that may be blocked by your institution or organization.
+- **❌ BlocksiByp:** Gain access to filtered websites and web applications that blocked.

-- **Teams Bypass:** Overcome limitations imposed via Microsoft Teams, allowing for unrestricted communication and collaboration.
+- **📂 TeamsByp:** Overcome limitations imposed via Microsoft Teams, allowing for unrestricted communication and collaboration.

-- **Enable Administrator Bypass:** Elevate your user privileges to gain administrative access, enabling the installation of software and modifications to system settings.
+- **🔓 Enable Administrator Bypass:** Elevate your user privileges to gain administrative access, enabling the installation of software and modifications to system settings.

-- **Winget Bypass:** Install and manage applications using WinGet without encountering restrictions related to corporate policies or agreements.
+- **📦 Winget Bypass:** Install and manage applications using WinGet without encountering restrictions related to corporate policies or agreements.

-- **Boot from USB:** Utilize USB drives to boot your device, allowing for alternative operating systems or recovery environments.
+- **💽 Boot from USB:** Utilize USB drives to boot your device, allowing for alternative operating systems or recovery environments.

-## Chromebook Services
+## 💻 Chromebook Services

 We provide specialized services for Chromebooks, focusing on enhancing user control and functionality: